kanishka-linux/vinanti/README.md

 # Vinanti

-Async HTTP request library for python with focus on simplicity
+Async non-blocking HTTP library for python with focus on simplicity

 ### Installation